-At the time of the inspection EURC024 was equipped with a thermal oxidizer and a condenser as backup.
-An hour's meter was installed, and the glycol dehydrator had operated for a total of 2,134 hours per 12-month rolling time period.
-The glycol dehydration system and control equipment were not operating during the inspection.
+At the time of the inspection EURC024 was equipped with a thermal oxidizer and a condenser as back-up.
+An hour's meter is installed on EURC024, and the hours operated are recorded on the Dehydration System Rolling Total Monitoring Report.
+The glycol dehydration system and the control device were operating during the inspection.

-The condenser was not operating during the inspection.
-The glycol dehydrator is installed with a flash tank, which routes the emissions from the flash tank to the reboiler, and the access emissions are routed through the thermal oxidizer (or condenser if the thermal oxidizer is not in operation).
+The glycol dehydrator is installed with a flash tank, which routes the emissions from the flash tank to the reboiler, and the excess emissions are routed through the thermal oxidizer (or condenser if the thermal oxidizer is not in operation).